-The couple’s separation and divorce was amicable; they were friendly, worked well together, and would take turns if child care was needed.
+The couple’s separation and divorce was amicable.
+They were friendly, worked well together, and took turns if one of them needed child care.
 Catherine often thought that if they could have gotten along that well when married, they would have never divorced.

-After about nine months, the relationship became ugly and the parents could not be in the same room without arguing or horrible fighting.
+After about nine months, however, the relationship became ugly.
+The parents couldn’t be in the same room without arguing or fighting horribly.

 “I will never forget the time my youngest was clinging to me and crying, saying he didn’t want to go,” Catherine says.
 “I had to peel him from my body, hand him to his daddy, turn around and go in the house and throw up.
 Sometime later he said, ‘I don’t want to go, but if I cry it doesn’t matter.’
 I told him that was right.
 It nearly ripped my heart out.”

 People often think that if they are reasonable the ex will be reasonable, but that’s not always the case.
 Smooth transitions and difficult ex-spouses don’t tend to go together.
 The challenge for co-parents is to set aside personal issues and focus on the parental issues at hand.
 The goal is to make transition times as smooth as possible.
 In some instances you just have to be decent.

 “I frequently remind people that some of what happens during a transition is up to you and some is not,” says Ron Deal, author of The Smart Stepfamily and the web book, Parenting After Divorce at successfulstepfamilies.com.
 “An old African proverb says, ‘When two elephants fight, it is the grass that suffers.’
 Biological parents who fight and refuse to cooperate are trampling on their most prized possessions – their children.”

 To help diminish conflict, Deal suggests the following: